rng-guy/NFSMWBartender/APPENDIX.md

 * The helicopter also (de / re)spawns in "COOLDOWN" mode according to its timers.

+* The helicopter only ever spawns in player pursuits.

 * The helicopter uses whatever HeliStrategy you set in VltEd.

 * Only one helicopter can ever be active at any given time.
-This is a game limitation; you could technically spawn more, but they would count as cars and behave very oddly.
+This is a game limitation; we could technically spawn more, but they would count as cars and behave very oddly.

 * Bartender replaces vehicles that don't exist in the game with `copheli`.